Plotprojects/plot-titanium-module/readme.md

 Plot Appcelerator Titanium module
 =================================
-A module for Appcelerator Titanium apps that adds location based notifications to your app. iBeacon support in beta for iOS.
+A module for Appcelerator Titanium apps that adds location based notifications to your app.

 ### Supported platforms ###